OpenNebula/one/README.md

 ## Taking OpenNebula for a Test Drive

-You can quickly and easily try out OpenNebula’s functionality by installing:
+You can quickly and easily try out OpenNebula’s functionality by installing [miniONE](https://github.com/OpenNebula/minione).

-- [miniONE](https://github.com/OpenNebula/minione) for infrastructures based on open-source hypervisors.
-- [vOneCloud](http://docs.opennebula.org/vonecloud) for infrastructures based on Broadcom VMware.

 ## Installation